Green-Software-Foundation/patterns/README.md

 ### SME Review
 One or more subject matter experts in the GSF are asked to review the pattern and give their feedback.
 E.g. If the pattern is in the machine-learning catalog we ask a machine learning expert to review.

-This needs an explicit approval from the initial reviewer before the pattern can move to the next stage.
+This needs an explicit approval from the SME reviewer before the pattern can move to the next stage.

 ### Team Consensus